vivekcode01/StreamIt/README.md

 ## Support

-We've lost count of the weekends I’ve sacrificed to this project.
-If you think we've adding value to your company — or just want to help me remember what sunlight looks like — consider sponsoring!
+I've lost count of the weekends I’ve sacrificed to this project.
+If you think Superstreamer adding value to your company — or just want to help me remember what sunlight looks like — consider sponsoring!
 You can also pitch in by writing code, docs, or just spreading the word.
 Any help is hugely appreciated! 🥰